RyanOliverSotto/Eat-Da-Burger-Sequelized/README.md

-# burger

-# About
+# Sequelized Burger Logger

+### Overview
-Created a burger logger with MySQL, Node, Express, Handlebars and custom ORM.
-Followed MVC design pattern using Node & MySQL to query and route the data, and Handlebars to generate HTML
+This application is a MVC "burger logger" that utilizes MySQL, Sequelize, Node, Express and Handlebars.
+Node, MySQL, and Sequelize are used to query and route data into the app, and Handlebars is used to generate the HTML.

-### How to use

-Setup and Running the App

-1. Clone Repo and extract to accessible location
-2. Navigate in `Git` to root of the folder of `burger`
-3. Type in `npm-install`
-4. Open up the folder in your favorite text editor.
-Or for sublime users type in `subl .`
-5. Use `schema.sql` to create the necessary database and tables.
-Use `seeds.sql` to input data into the table.
-6. Navigate to `connection.js` contained within the `config` folder and update the password field with your MySQL password.
-7. Go back to `Git` and type in `node server.js`
-8. Open up your browser in type in `localhost:3000/`
-9. Enjoy!

-### App Functionality
+### Purpose

-1. It's a resturant app that allows users to input the names of burgers they'd like to eat
-2. Whenever a user submits a burger's name, the app will display the burger on the left side of the page - waiting to be eaten.
+Burger is a restaurant app that lets users input the names of burgers they would like to eat.
+When a user submits a new burger in the add burger section, the burger will be added to either the "Burgers to Eat" or the "Devoured" section depending on which option is selected.

-3. Each burger in the waiting area has a `Devour It!` button.
-When the user clicks on it, the burger will move to the right side of the page.
+Each burger in the "Burgers to Eat" section has a "DEVOUR IT!" button next to it.
+When the user clicks the button, the burger moves to the "Devoured" section with a "MAKE ANOTHER!" button next to it.
+When the "MAKE ANOTHER!" button is clicked the burger moves back to the "Burgers to Eat" section.
+Every burger is stored in a database with a value of 1 if the burger is devoured and 0 if not.

-4. The App will store every burger in a database, whether devoured or not.
+#### Model setup
+The database schema is created on the fly using sequelize and the model exported from burger.js in the models folder.

+#### Controller setup
+The controller routes are saved in burger_controller.js and exported as router.
+The burger_controller.js file links to the model file burger.js which links to the database.
+* The get ("/") route grabs all the burgers from the database.
+* The post ("/") route creates a new burger in the database with the name and devoured value of the added burger.
+The page is then redirected to the get route to display all burgers including the new addition.
+* The put ("/burgersmake/update") route updates the devoured value of the burger to false in the database when the button next to it is pushed.
+The page is then redirected to the get route to display all burgers including the changed position of the updated burger.
+* The put ("/burgerseat/update") route updates the devoured value of the burger to true in the database when the button next to it is pushed.
+The page is then redirected to the get route to display all burgers including the changed position of the updated burger.

+#### View setup
+The views folder contains the handlebar files.
+The information is rendered to index.handlebars which is then sent to main.handlebars via Handlebars.
+Buttons are rendered by index.handlebars which relay information to the database through the controller and model files.

+This application has been uploaded to Heroku and can be viewed here: [corey-burger-logger](https://corey-burger-logger.herokuapp.com/)